 Important: By downloading images you are agreeing to the following permissions: Images are provided exclusively to the press, and only for purposes of publicity of The Museum of Modern Art's and MoMA PS1's current and upcoming exhibitions, programs, and news announcements.
 Permission to use images is granted only to the extent of the Museum's and MoMA PS1's ownership rights relating to those images—the responsibility for any additional permissions remains solely with the party reproducing the images.
 The images must be accompanied by the credit line and any copyright information as it appears above, and the party reproducing the images must not distort or mutilate the images.

-This long-running screening series builds upon the legacy of MoMA’s Cineprobe (1968–2002) and Video Viewpoints (1978–2002) programs, inviting artists working in film and video to present their work in an intimate setting, with each evening presenting a unique opportunity for audiences to engage in dialogue with the artists, along with curators and other guests.
-Often premiering new films to New York City audiences or building on concurrent MoMA exhibitions through in-depth dialogue, Modern Mondays is a platform for both emerging artists and trailblazing figures at the forefront of the cinematic art form.
+This long-running screening series builds upon the legacy of MoMA’s Cineprobe (1968-2002) and Video Viewpoints (1978-2002) programs, and each evening presents a unique opportunity for audiences to engage in dialogue with the artists, along with curators and other guests.
+Often premiering new films or building on concurrent MoMA exhibitions through in-depth dialogue, Modern Mondays is a platform for both emerging artists and trailblazing figures shaping moving-image culture today.

-February 13: An Evening with Bill Basquin
+October 13: An Evening with Vaginal Davis

-April 17: An Evening with Marwa Arsanios
+November 17: An Evening with Stephen Prina

 Organized by the Department of Film and the Department of Media and Performance, and overseen by Sophie Cavoulacos, Associate Curator, Department of Film.